prateek3255/blog/src/blog/future-of-rendering-in-react.md

 This is what the render cycle of the above app will look like:

-{% video "future-of-rendering-csr-demo.mov", false, 'style="margin: 0px;"' %}
+{% video "future-of-rendering-csr-demo.webm", false, 'style="margin: 0px;"' %}

 And hence this is the network graph: